polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

     your-namespace.do-some-action.allow:on-some-object
 ```

 Whatever the above implies, is up to you to decide for yourself though.
+The access object really only has one restriction, which is that
+the value parts of each access object you create, must have a unique name - Otherwise deleting a single specified access object, would
+be impossible.
+You can of course create these names any ways you see fit of course.

 ## Rolling your own authorization/authentication system